Stephenson-Lab/mech-checker-dev/README.md

+# Mech-Checker (A Chemical Structure Answer Checker)
+### A Browser-Based Molecular Structure Input and Validation Tool
+Designed for Blackboard Ultra and LMS Integration

 ## Disclaimer

 This tool was developed for use in the author's own teaching and has been tested only within that specific instructional context.